THE

 I am God."

-While he's busy being completely transformed and reborn, Sophie is all alone, terrified, giving birth to Vanessa.
+While Hollingshead is chasing rebirth, Sophie is alone and terrified, giving birth to Vanessa.

 Part Two: